 I always use a cable tester before connecting equipment to the new cable.

-Swann HD Security System: If you are looking to get into IP video, The Swann HD Security system would be a good system with which to cut your teeth).
-The system comes with prefabricated network (Ethernet) cables, cameras and the NVR (Network Video Recorder).
+Swann HD Security System: If you are looking to get into IP video, The Swann HD Security system would be a good system with which to cut your teeth (and not cut your throat).
+The system comes with prefabricated network (Ethernet) cables, cameras and the NVR (Network Video Recorder.
 A NVR is like a DVR (Digital Video Recorder, only its inputs are network jacks rather than coaxial BNC).

 The cameras have modular connectors for the network cables.
 Power for the cameras is provided over the CAT 5e cables.
 This is referred to as Power over Ethernet (PoE).